havrak/fmcw-surveillance-radar/indexing-table/esp32/README.md

 		* H - stop spindle regime on horizontal axis
 		* T - stop spindle regime on tilt axis
 		* NOTE: spindle mode will also automatically end if stepper receives G0 command
+		* if no argument is present neither axis will be stopped
 * M201: set limits on steppers
 	* LH<ANGLE>: low limit on horizontal stepper
 	* HH<ANGLE>: high limit on horizontal Stepper